-- (e) On the basis of the written representations received from the directors as on 31st March, 2017taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2017 from being appointed as a director in terms of Section 164 (2) of the Act. - (f) We are enclosing herewith a report in Annexure II for our opinion on adequacy of internal financial controls system in place in the company and the operating effectiveness of such controls. - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-As informed to us, the Company does not have any pending litigations which would impact its financial position in its financial statements. - According to the information and explanations provided to us, the ii.
-Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - In our opinion, and according to the information and explanations given to iii. us, there are no amounts outstanding which are required to be transferred to the Investor Education and Protection Fund by the Company. - iv.
-The Company has provided requisite disclosures in Note no.24 of its financial statements as to holdings as well as dealings in Specified Bank Notes (SBN) during the period from 8 November 2016 to 30 December 2016.
-Based on the audit procedures and relying on the management representation, we report that the disclosures are in accordance with the books of accounts and records maintained by the Company.
+- (e) On the basis of the written representations received from the directors as on 31stMarch, 2018 taken on record by the Board of Directors, none of the directors is disqualified as on 31stMarch, 2018 from being appointed as a director in terms of Section 164 (2) of the Act. - (f) In view of notification of ministry of corporate affairs dated 13th June 2017, read with notification no. GSR 464E) dated 5th June 2015, clause (i) of section 143(3) of the Companies Act in respect of internal financial control is not applicable to the Company during the year. - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+As informed to us, the Company does not have any pending litigations which would impact its financial position in its financial statements. - ii.
+According to the information and explanations provided to us, the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
+In our opinion, and according to the information and explanations given to us, there are no amounts outstanding which are required to be transferred to the Investor Education and Protection Fund by the Company.

 For APAS& CO.

+CHARTERED ACCOUNTANTS

-CHARTERED ACCOUNTANTS Firm Regn No. 000340C
+Firm Regn No. 000340C